Tuesday, February 25, 2014MemberNet

 technology leaders and innovators from nearly every sector of the computing industry.

-For more information on Peter, please visit his DSP speaker information page.
+For more information on Albert, please visit his DSP speaker information page.

 ACM, IEEE Computer Society Join to Share Distinguished Speakers Programs